genomicsengland/panelapp/docker/dev/README.md

 ### Developing and accessing the application

-The application is accessible at `http://localhost:8080/`
+The application is available at `http://localhost:8080/`

-The python code is mounted from the host `<project-root>/panelapp` directory.
-Changes to the code are immediately reflected into the running containers.
+The Python code is mounted from the host `<project-root>/panelapp` directory.

 **`setup.py`, `setup.cfg`, `MANIFEST.in` and `VERSION` are copied into the container when the Docker image is build.**
 Any change to these files (e.g. **changes to dependencies versions**) requires rebuilding the container and restarting